disclosure and ad Policy

 DISCLOSURE

-I’m aware that blogger and influencer content can often have negative connotations, especially in a time when we need to be careful, considered consumers of everything.
-Sharing content that creates an income (be that cash payment, gifted items or the potential to earn affiliate commission) should come with a sense of ownership and responsibility.
+Blogging is something I’ve done for eighteen years, and I love sharing stories, thoughtfully curated edits and life and style inspiration that I think readers will enjoy.
+My intention is to inspire readers in the same way I like to be inspired and I hope you find this here.
+This is said with the awareness that influencer content can have negative connotations, especially in a time when we need to be careful, considered consumers.
+Sharing content that sometimes creates an income (be that cash payment, gifted items or the potential to earn affiliate commission), comes with a sense of ownership and responsibility - one that I feel and act accordingly.

 ==